SomewhatJustin/quartz-personal-website/content/Writing/Why I went back to college.md

 I'm taking several math courses, many of which I will undoubtedly forget and never use outside of the classroom.
 That's fine.
 I'm [proving that I can do hard things](https://blog.nateliason.com/p/proof-you-can-do-hard-things).
 I'm creating new mental models.
 I'm expanding my intelligence.

 3) I'm finishing what I started.
 I've quit so many things.
 This is a big one.
 I promised my grandma I'd finish college.
+For me, see [[On Commitment]].

 4) I want to be a student.
 When I first attended college, I was undeclared.
 I was just vibing and the vibes are bad.
 Having seen much more of the world and gathered a lot of data on what I enjoy working on, I have a much clearer idea of what I want to do, and how my college experience can get me there.